 3. The Rock

 Over 300 Barbary Macaque monkeys call the rock of Gibraltar home, and it’s very exciting to see them in their natural habitat.
-If you’re planning on taking a hike up the rock, keep a look out for these crazy creatures on the walls and roads.
+If you’re planning on taking a hike up the rock keep a look out for these crazy creatures on the walls and roads.

 6. Europa Point

 Both times the voters rejected a referendum to put them under Spanish governance.
 The latter of which, resulted in an overwhelming 98% of Gibraltarians voting to stay under British sovereignty.
 Cheers!

 As a British territory, English is the official language of Gibraltar.
-However, with Spain right across the border, there is plenty of Spanish spoken as well.
-There is even a local language unique to Gibraltar called Llanito, which is a combination of English, Spanish, Maltese, Portuguese, and even some Italian mixed in!
+However, with Spain right across the border there is plenty of Spanish spoken as well.
+There is even a local language unique to Gibraltar called Llanito, which is a combination of English, Spanish, Maltese, Portuguese, and even some Italian mixed in.

 The food in Gibraltar is every bit as diverse as the language.
 While you can expect to eat your fair share of fish and chips and other English specialties, you’ll also find tapas, kebabs, and a delicious selection of African food, too!
 The vast food scene makes bar and restaurant hopping one of the best things to do in Gibraltar.

 11. Great Siege Tunnels

 What resulted was a start to one of the most impressive labyrinth of tunnels known to man, and was a vital part in defending Gibraltar.
 The tunnels were again used by the Allies during World War II, and actually expanded from 7 to 25 miles in length!

 13. St. Michael’s Cave